kaaveland/kaaveland.github.io/content/posts/2024-05-27-shortlived-postgres-servers.md

 `/var/lib/postgresql` and it makes it sort of look like you can only have the one.

-But it's really easy to set up a new postgres instance on a server that has a postgres installation.
+But it's really easy to set up a new postgres instance on a server that has the postgres binaries.
 Here's what you need to do:

 ```shell
 # Create a new directory for the data